 Comparison of Google’s SERP’s between 2011 and 2018: Rich Cards, Rich Snippets and Other Human Accessibility Layers

-These two screenshots should give you some idea of the changes that have been taking place in Google’s Search Result Pages since the introduction of the Knowledge Graph.
+The below two screenshots give you some idea of the changes that have taken place in Google’s Search Result Pages since the introduction of the Knowledge Graph.
 The main thing to note is that the “10 blue links” have been slowly breaking up and various “Cards” and “Rich Snippets” now sit amongst the search results.
 In terms of SERP’s, this is the payoff for implementing Schema markup on your site.
-In terms of the Semantic Web Tower illustrated earlier this is the top level – the human access – and it is a sign of things to come.
+In terms of the Semantic Web Tower illustrated earlier, this is the top-level – the human access –, and it is a sign of things to come.

 Illustration 4: Google SERP’s c.2011